vanessaklee/akin/README.md

 ### Double Metaphone

 Calculates the [Double Metaphone Phonetic Algorithm](https://xlinux.nist.gov/dads/HTML/doubleMetaphone.html) metric of two strings.
-The return value is based on the match match_level: strict, strong, normal (default), or weak.
+The return value is based on the match level: strict, strong, normal (default), or weak.

   * "strict": both encodings for each string must match
   * "strong": the primary encoding for each string must match